Nutrition & Lifestyle

 Medical Disclaimer

 This article is for informational purposes only and does not constitute medical or nutritional advice.
 Retatrutide is not FDA-approved for any indication.
-Consult a registered dietitian for personalized nutritional guidance during weight loss medication use.
-Individual nutritional needs vary based on health status, activity level, and medical conditions.
+Individual nutritional needs vary.
+Consult a registered dietitian for personalized meal planning, especially if you have diabetes, kidney disease, food allergies, or other conditions requiring dietary modifications.

 Compounded semaglutide from $99/mo.
 Compounded tirzepatide from $125/mo.
-Physician-supervised care.
+Provider-supervised weight loss.

 View Treatment Options